RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 * ASP.NET Core Views/Pages (.cshtml)
 * Server Side compiled code updates (combined w/ `dotnet watch`)

 The Middleware is self-contained and has no external dependencies - there's nothing else to install or run.
-You can configure which extensions are monitored for.

-> Current releases are an early prototype.
+You should run `dotnet watch run` to automatically reload server side code to reload the server.
+The middleware can then automatically refresh the browser.
+The extensions monitored for are configurable.

 Minimum Requirements: